-Dreams – In dreams, we’re all super heroes.
-Your feet never touch the earth, and you’re free to fly whenever and wherever you please.
+Dreams – In dreams, we’re all superheroes.
+Your feet never touch the earth, and you are free to fly whenever and wherever you please.
 There are no rules.
 Anything is possible.
 Keep on dreaming.

 Refreshing & Relaxing – The gray days of winter are quickly forgotten with the arrival of the brilliant blue skies of spring.
 When it comes to our precious vacation days, most people are drawn to oceans, lakes, waterfalls, and even the hot tub in your backyard for the soothing, refreshing effects of water.

 Mystery & Wonder –Our bodies, like our planet, are 70% water.
 We’re more alike than we are different.
 Seven billion people share this world and we’re changing it for the better, one person at a time.

 Tranquility, Solitude & Self-Reflection – A swan, silently gliding across pond, is a portrait of grace and beauty.
 Meditation and personal reflection are enhanced when surrounded by nature.
 Find a quiet spot.
 Give yourself the gift of quiet reflection.
 You’ll be glad you did.